outstand/mobydig/README.md

 # mobydig
-Image to run Sysdig on Docker Desktop for mac (but not only, it should work on a docker engine on a linux host)
+Image to run Sysdig on Docker Desktop for mac.

 # Note!